ParsaAminpour/CoinHub/README.md

 ### Observability

-Prometheus metrics are exposed at `/metrics` and cover: orders submitted/matched/cancelled per pair, trades executed, Kafka events consumed, and HTTP request latency.
+Prometheus metrics are exposed at `/metrics` and cover: orders submitted/matched/cancelled/expired per pair, reaper removal failures, trades executed, Kafka events consumed, and HTTP request latency.
 A Grafana setup with provisioned dashboards is included in `/monitoring`.

 Background jobs (email codes, pending transaction tracking) run through Asynq (Redis-backed), with a monitoring UI at `/monitoring`.